 The articles should deal with the position on voting where there is a conflict.
 Votes can be valid if there is a conflict providing it is disclosed.

-The director’s service agreement should deal with pay and bonus provisions.
+The service agreement should deal with pay and bonus provisions.
 The permutations are wide.
 Based on our experience key areas to consider are:

-The directors of a company who do not protect the intellectual property will be criticised.
-The company’s exit will be jeopardised if directors’ do not have suitably drafted agreements with IP clauses.
+The directors of a company who do not adequately protect the intellectual property of the business will be criticised.
+The company’s exit will be jeopardised if directors do not have suitably drafted agreements with IP ownership or licence clauses.

 The general rule is: the longer the notice period, the longer the director can be kept out of the market following termination.
 However, this increases dismissal costs.